amateescu/search_api_solr/README.txt

 feature, introduced by the module of the same name.
 This lets you create facetted searches for any index lying on a Solr server.

+Also supported is the "search_api_multi" feature (likewise introduced by the module of the same name) which allows multiple indexes lying on a single Solr server to be searched simultaneously.

 If you feel some service option is missing, or have other ideas for improving this implementation, please file a feature request in the project's issue queue, at [3], using the "Solr search" component.